 Reclaiming My Life After My Diagnosis

 Being a woman is already hard enough with the constant reminders in many spaces of how we are not valued as much as men.
 Add being HIV positive and being Black...and it can feel almost impossible.
+In fact, according to the CDC, Black women continue to be disproportionately affected by the epidemic, accounting for 54% of new HIV diagnoses among all women in the U.S. despite representing only about 13% of the female population.1

 I had so many questions

-My biggest fear after finding out my status was that all of the close contact with my son may have exposed him in some way.
+My biggest fear after finding out my status was that the close contact with my son may have exposed him in some way.
 What if I had unknowingly passed this on to him?

 Learning about HIV gave me piece of mind